 If you are a passive investor and don’t have time to choose stocks and monitor your investments, then S&P 500 index ETFs are the safest.

-This is actually what Warren Buffet recommended to regular investors.
+This is actually what Warren Buffett recommended to regular investors.

 Identifying them is only the first step.